Useful information – w/c 30/03/26

 Find out more here

-[NEW] Does your charity need a property?
+Does your charity need a property?

 Thursday 23rd April, online.
 The Ethical Property Foundation (EPF) is pleased to continue their 2026 webinar series.
 Do charities need property?
 As the UK’s leading property advice charity for the voluntary sector, they offer this free webinar to help charities and voluntary organisations make informed decisions about property.